oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 The **scaling factor**, as previously described, is known prior to the inference operation where the values are calculated from a set of formulas.
-In DNNL, the scaling factor is applied to the output of a primitive.
+In oneDNN, the scaling factor is applied to the output of a primitive.
-Moreover, to perform input transformations (for example, source, bias, and weights), DNNL performs quantizing and dequantizing of data for int8 through the **Reorder Primitive**.
+Moreover, to perform input transformations (for example, source, bias, and weights), oneDNN performs quantizing and dequantizing of data for int8 through the **Reorder Primitive**.

-DNNL has two formats for defining the output scaling factor.
+oneDNN has two formats for defining the output scaling factor.
 Depending on the configuration set by the scaling mask, either the output is scaled uniformly across all the dimensions (_mask = 0_) or a set of scaling values is applied to specific dimensions, as explained below: